 Following training, Dr Kim was the Bragg Fellow at the Royal Adelaide Hospital for six months, before working as a Clinical and Research Fellow at the Princess Margaret Cancer Centre and Sick Kids Hospital in Toronto, Canada from 2018-2019.
 He had the great opportunity to work under supervisors who are world leaders in their corresponding fields.
 During this time, Dr Kim was actively involved in numerous protocol developments and research projects.

-He is a strong advocate for Radiation Oncology and is passionate about improving awareness and accessibility to radiotherapy treatment within the cancer community.
+He is a strong advocate for Radiation Oncology and is passionate about improving awareness and accessibility to radiation therapy treatment within the cancer community.

 - “Intellectual changes after radiation for children with brain tumors: Which brain structures are most important?”
 Published in Neuro-Oncology.